 Background

-The result: a row of large-scale office blocks.
+The result: a row of office blocks.
 No residential buildings behind them.
 No shops at street level.
 A critics' initiative later described it as a development that "forgot about the future behind it."

 Upload to shared album →By uploading you agree to our photo consent terms.